nulab/backlog-bulk-issue-registration-gas/README.md

 # Backlog bulk issue registration for Google Apps Script

-It is a tool to bulk register issues to Backlog using Google Docs (spreadsheet).
+This is a tool to bulk register issues with Backlog using Google Docs (Spreadsheet).

-You can use it in the following cases.
+It can for instance be used in the following cases:

-* When you need to register fixed tasks at project launch
+* When you need to register fixed issues when starting a new project.
-* When you have to perform the same task on a regular basis, such as operation / maintenance
+* When you have to register the same tasks on a regular basis, e.g. operation or maintenance tasks.

+Please read the entire document before you start working on the bulk registration.

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/about.png">

 ## Installation

-Prepare the spreadsheet as a template.
-Please click the link below and copy the spreadsheet.
+First you need to prepare the spreadsheet template.
+Please follow the link below and copy the spreadsheet.
 * <a href="https://docs.google.com/spreadsheets/d/1ih_pC9s4SjCbsB54ulyWrFIlqF4kwWv63j7PVOrBV8Q/copy" target="_blank">Copy spreadsheet (please open in new tab)</a>
-* If you are not logged into Google, you may get an error when copying.
-In that case, please login and try some time after a while.
+* If you are not logged into Google, you may get an error when trying to copy the document.
+If that happens, please login into Google using your Google account and try again.

-## About input items
+## About the input cells

-Based on the template, rewrite the contents of the spreadsheet to the information you want to register.
-Please note that the header line of the first line contains information necessary for registration processing, so please do not delete it or change its contents.
-Also, "Summary" "Issue Type" is an indispensable item for registration, so please be sure to complete it.
+Based on the template, you can rewrite the contents of the spreadsheet with the information you wish to register.
+Please note however that the header of the document contains information necessary for registration processes, so do not delete or edit its contents, or the registration will not work.
+Also not that both "Summary" and "Issue Type" are necessary for registration, so both those cells needs to be filled in for every issue(row).

 ### Parent issue
-If the parent issue already exists, please specify `issue key`.
-Since issue key does not exist yet when specifying issues in the spreadsheet, entering `*` will make issues that do not specify the most recent parent issue as parent issues.
+If you wish to specify a parent issue that is already registered with Backlog, please enter its `issue key`.
+If you wish to specify an issue within the spreadsheet as a parent issue, `*` can be entered.
+That will set the previous issue that does not have a parent issue, as the parent issue.

-## How to execute
+## Execution

-After opening the spreadsheet and waiting for about 10 seconds, the menu "Backlog" is added to the far right of the spreadsheet menu bar.
+After opening the spreadsheet a menu item called "Backlog" will be added to the far right in the spreadsheet menu bar.
+Please not however that it takes about 10 seconds for the menu item to appear.

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/menu.png" width="553" height="114">

-Execution requires two steps.
-Please execute in order from STEP 1 below.
+Execution is done in two steps.
+Please follow the order described below, beginning with STEP 1.
-Although there may be cases where an approval screen appears on the way, please press the "button in the red frame" here and proceed to execute the bulk registration once again after continuing.
+An Autheroization approval screen may appear during the exectution, if that happens please press the "button in the red frame" as shown in the two pictures below, and you will be able to proceed with the the bulk registration execution.

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/auth_require.png" width="350" height="137">